qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 most people have them. but... when's the last time you thought 'wow, i'm really glad my bones are intact!'? when is the last time you thanked your bones for supporting you all the time? probably not recently, unless you'd perhaps broken one.

-i intend to fix that. with this extract, you'll never take your bones for granted again. it's not free, it's not easy, but it pays off well. it's my most ambitious project yet, though. and, since extracts really don't have to be liquid, i've decided to make this much more enjoyable to both prepare and ingest. in fact, i even found myself refactoring it all to use positive energy instead of the typical negative energy!
+i intend to fix that. with this extract, you'll never take your bones for granted again. it's not free, it's not easy, but it pays off well. it's my most ambitious project yet, though. and, since extracts really don't have to be liquid, i've decided to make this much more enjoyable to both prepare and ingest. in fact, i even found myself refactoring it all to use positive energy instead of the typical negative energy!<span class='note'>*</span>

 enjoy :)

+<span class='note'>+10, going considerably above and beyond assignment requirements</span>
 " %}

 {% include collapsible.html title="you will need:" content="